xCrystal/crystal-randofuser/README.md

 #### <b>Evolutions</b>
 Pokemon will only be merged with another Pokemon of the same evolution category.
-For example, Charmander might be fused with a Mareep, but not with an Ekans.
+For example, Charmander might be fused with Mareep, but not with Ekans.
 The combinations will be consistent across an evolutionary line; say Venonat is merged with Slugma, then Venomoth will be merged with Magcargo.
 Evolution categories can be further filtered before the randomization, for example to make Legendary Pokemon independent from other 1/1 evolution Pokemon.

 Branched evolutions have been removed.
 Which Pokemon retains its evolutionary line is selectable.
-For example, if the user chooses Politoed to be the evolution of Poliwhril, Poliwrath will be independent and will be merged with another independent Pokemon like Heracross or Mr. Mime.
-Note that the independent Pokemon will be unobtainable due to not appearing as a wild Pokemon.
+For example, if the user chooses Politoed to be the evolution of Poliwhirl, Poliwrath will be independent and will be merged with another independent Pokemon like Heracross or Mr. Mime.
+Note that the independent Pokemon will most likely be unobtainable due to not appearing as a wild Pokemon.

 Trade evolutions have been replaced with reasonable level-based evolutions.
 If two Pokemon with level-based evolutions are fused, the resulting Pokemon will evolve at the average of the two.
-If either Pokemon evolves through other method (happiness, stone), the evolution type of the base Pokemon will be tranferred unchanged.
+If either Pokemon evolves through other method (happiness, stone), the evolution type of the base Pokemon will be tranferred to the resulting Pokemon unchanged.

 #### <b>Types</b>
-The first type of the base Pokemon will always be chosen as the first type of the resulting Pokemon.
+The first type of the base Pokemon will always be chosen from the first type of the resulting Pokemon.
 The secondary type will be taken from the first type of the secondary Pokemon, unless the types match.
 If so, a secondary type of one of the fused Pokemon will be used, if possible.
 For example, Nidorino plus Gloom will yield a Poison/Grass Pokemon while Lanturn fused with
 Gyarados will output a Water/Electric Pokemon.
 Marill fused with Goldeen will simply yield a Water-type Pokemon.